dnclem3/interview_grader/README.md

 # Interview Feedback Helper

 A lightweight tool to run quick mock interview sessions.
 It provides a small question bank, a simple evaluation rubric, and a session summary that can be copied for sharing.
+The question bank in `docs/script.js` uses an object keyed by category so each session can filter questions easily.

 ## Usage